Scandinavian coastal conifer forests: Location and description

 At somewhat higher elevations near the treeline in the Scandinavian Mountains is the Scandinavian montane birch forest and grasslands ecoregion.
-In some areas along valleys, this ecoregion meet the taiga of the inland belonging to the Scandinavian and Russian taiga ecoregion without mountain barriers.
-Examples of such valleys include the Rauma valley connecting Åndalsnes to Lesja and Dombås and the Namdalen valley connecting the Nord-Trøndelag coast to the cold interior with connection into Sweden.
+In some areas along valleys, this ecoregion meets the inland taiga belonging to the Scandinavian and Russian taiga ecoregion without mountain barriers.
+Examples of such valleys include the Romsdalen valley connecting Åndalsnes to Lesja and Dombås, and the Namdalen valley connecting the northern coast of Trøndelag to the cold interior with connection into Sweden.
 The ecoregion is naturally fragmented by fjords and mountains.